fybrik/fybrik/site/docs/tasks/multicluster.md

 ## Configure Vault for multi-cluster deployment

 The Fybrik uses [HashiCorp Vault](https://www.vaultproject.io/) to provide running Fybrik modules in the clusters with the dataset credentials when accessing data.
-This is done using [Vault plugin system](https://www.vaultproject.io/docs/internals/plugins) as described in [here](../concepts/vault_plugins.md).
+This is done using [Vault plugin system](https://www.vaultproject.io/docs/internals/plugins) as described in [vault plugin page](../concepts/vault_plugins.md).

-This section describe the steps to enable the modules to authenticate to Vault in order for them to retrieve the dataset credentials.
+This section describes steps for the Fybrik modules to authenticate with Vault, in order to obtain database credentials.

-Some of the steps described below are not specific to the Fybrik project but rather are Vault specific and can be found in Vault related online tutorials.
+Some of the steps described below are not specific to the Fybrik project but rather are Vault specific and can be found in Vault-related online tutorials.

 Module authentication is done by configuring Vault to use [Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes) in each cluster.
-Using this method the modules can authenticate to Vault by providing their service account token.
-Behind the scenes Vault authenticates the token by submitting TokenReview request to the API server of the kubernetes cluster where the module is running.
+Using this method, the modules can authenticate to Vault by providing their service account token.
+Behind the scenes, Vault authenticates the token by submitting a TokenReview request to the API server of the Kubernetes cluster where the module is running.

 ### Prerequisites unless Fybrik modules are running on the same cluster as the Vault instance:

 1. The running Vault instance should have connectivity to the cluster API server for each cluster running Fybrik modules.
-2. The running Vault instance should have an Ingress resource to enable Fybrik modules getting credentials.
+1. The running Vault instance should have an Ingress resource to enable Fybrik modules to get the credentials.

+### Before you begin

+Ensure that you have the [Vault v1.9.x](https://www.vaultproject.io/docs/commands) to execute Vault CLI commands.
-### Enabling Kubernetes auth for each cluster with running Fybrik modules:
+### Enabling Kubernetes authentication for each cluster with running Fybrik modules:

-1. Create a token reviewer service account called vault-auth in the fybrik-system namespace and give it permissions to create tokenreviews.authentication.k8s.io at the cluster scope:
+1. Create a token reviewer service account called `vault-auth` in the `fybrik-system` namespace and give it permissions to create `tokenreviews.authentication.k8s.io` at the cluster scope:

 ```bash
 apiVersion: v1
 kind: ServiceAccount